Character orientation: Receptive orientation

 They receive satisfaction from outside factors, and thus they passively wait for others to provide them with things that they need.
 For example, they want someone to provide them with love and attention.
 They are not the ones to give these things away and often lose loved ones who are close to them because of their inabilities to talk about their feelings or troubles.
 They find it hard to let go of past issues, often trivial, and develop a feeling of a secure present and future.
 They tend to see minor, innocent things as a threat to their security with a spouse or loved one.
-A receptive person is known for their huge lack of creativity.
+Fromm characterised the receptive orientation as lacking creativity.

 Exploitative orientation

 Exploitative-oriented people aggressively take what they want rather than passively receiving it.
 These types of people do whatever they can to get what they want; even if it includes stealing, or snatching something away from somebody else just to get it.